zeke/semantic-pull-requests/README.md

 ## Alternatives

 This project is a GitHub App that you can install on one or many repositories, making it a convenient choice if you want to use it on lots of different repos, or even an entire GitHub organization full of repos.
+Now that this GitHub App is no longer available, [Semantic PRs](https://github.com/marketplace/semantic-prs) can be used as a drop-in replacement GitHub App.

 If, however, you want more control over exactly how and when your pull requests are semantically checked, consider writing your own custom Actions workflow using a GitHub Action like [amannn/action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request).